Family Days Out

 A small bustling market town just 10 minutes away from Kingslakes.
 There is a street market on Wednesday, cattle market on Wednesday and Thursday, a fitness gym, leisure centre and Victorian museum.
 You will also find quaint shops and cafés, a Waitrose supermarket and a Texaco garage for fuel.

 Explore the beautiful Boscastle and Tintajel, south of Bude.
-Tintajel, of course, is the mythical home of King Arthur and the Knights of the round table.
+Tintagel, of course, is the mythical home of King Arthur and the Knights of the round table.

 RHS Garden Rosemoor is just on our door step at Great Torrington, open every day (except Christmas Day) with a plant centre, tea room and shop.
 In little over an hour you can get to the world famous Eden Project and the Lost Gardens of Heligan.